SkiddieAhn/Study-Scene-aware-VAD/README.md

 ## Visualization
 To effectively visualize the **normal manifolds** of the **scene-agnostic** and **scene-aware** methods, I trained both approaches using a ```Variational AutoEncoder (VAE)```.
-While both methods produce features that follow a **standard normal distribution**, the proposed scene-aware method additionally shows clear **separation by scene**.
+While both methods produce features that follow a **normal distribution**, the proposed scene-aware method additionally shows clear **separation by scene**.
 Incidentally, the proposed method also achieved better performance even with the VAE.
 However, for more stable training, I used an AutoEncoder, which resulted in even higher performance.

 |     Scene-agnostic manifold                |Scene-aware manifold  |